-Listed below are the responsibilities of the resilience coach to support the needs of students who wish to request disability services and/or accommodations.
-To ensure the resilience coach is aware of all requirements, he/she should review the entire process found on pages 3-4.
+Listed below are the responsibilities of the resource counselor to support the needs of students who wish to request disability services and/or accommodations.
+To ensure the resource counselor is aware of all requirements, he/she should review the entire process found on pages 3-4.

-- If requested by the student, meet with the program administrator and student at the intake meeting to discuss the Disability Services Request and Verification Form (or alternative documentation) submitted by the student. - 2.
+- 1. If requested by the student, meet with the program administrator and student at the intake meeting to discuss the Disability Services Request and Verification Form (or alternative documentation) submitted by the student. - 2.
 If requested by the student, meet with the student regularly during the trimester to conduct a progress check.